rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

     oc get servicemonitor -n ${TENANT_NAME}-dev -o yaml
     ```

-   This is how the serviceMonitor will look like in OpenShift cluster
+   This is how the `serviceMonitor` will look like in OpenShift cluster:

    ![sevice-monitor](./images/review-service-monitor.png)